pip-services/pip-services-docs/content/en/python/commons/data/_index.md

 #### [MultiString](multi_string)
 An object that contains string translations for multiple languages.
 Language keys use two-letter codes like: *'en', 'sp', 'de', 'ru', 'fr', 'pr'*.
-When translation for specified language does not exists it defaults to English ('en').
+When a translation for specified language does not exist it defaults to English ('en').
-When English does not exists it falls back to the first defined language.
+When English does not exist it falls back to the first defined language.

 #### [PagingParams](paging_params)
 Data transfer object to pass paging parameters for queries.